GeoMet Geospatial Web Services

 This service is aimed at specialized users and developers with good meteorological and information technology knowledge who want to visualize raw NWP models and the weather radar mosaic layers in common geospatial tools; want to integrate meteorological layers into their own platforms, or; want to display meteorological layers on interactive web maps for the web or on mobile devices.

 Data provided through GeoMet is not appropriate for meteorological data processing.
-Please consult Environment Canada's Datamart for such uses.
+Please consult the Meteorological Service of Canada's Datamart for such uses.

 How to use the service